Does Taurine Really Slow Down Aging? We Asked Scientists

 “Rodent-to-human results in metabolism have a long history of being misguided, it’s quite an annoying area for clinical translation,” said Heathers.

 The lead researcher on the study is Vijay K. Yadav, an assistant professor of genetics & development at Columbia University Vagelos College of Physicians and Surgeons.
 Previously, Yadav had worked on the hormone serotonin.
-Two of his high-profile papers on serotonin that had surprising findings were later criticized and disputed by other research groups who raised doubts over the study’s findings.
+Two of his high-profile papers on serotonin that had surprising findings were later criticized and disputed by other research groups who raised doubts about the study’s findings.

 Does taurine have any health benefits?